pepkit/pepspec/docs/looper/developer/writing-a-pipeline-interface.md

 ## Introduction

-If you want to use looper to run samples in a PEP through an arbitrary shell command, you will need to write a pipeline interface.
+If you're interested in developing
+The critical point of contact is the pipeline interface.
+It connects
  Here is a basic walkthrough to write a simple interface file.
 Once you've been through this, you can consult the formal [pipeline interface format specification](pipeline-interface-specification.md) for further details and reference.

+!!! success "Learning objectives"
+    - What is a looper pipeline interface?
+    - How do I write a looper pipeline interface for my custom pipeline?

 ## Example